- Guest 1: Dr. Philip (Phil) Hawes, SFIA, Architect, Biosphere2

 Between the new business leases the company is negotiating, utilities it is expanding, and its own participation in some of endeavors deciding to call Nipton their home.
 The Company’s focus was, is, and always will be on creating opportunities, commerce, and a sense of excitement in Nipton and the surrounding areas,” commented American Green’s president, David Gwyther.
 “We will continue to encourage and assist, where possible, the type of companies who are the right fit for our community, which are capable of sparking the local economy while matching the near-legendary ‘Nipton Zeitgeist,’” Mr. Gwyther concluded.

 The newest tenant inside the industrial area is American GreenCrete and its venture partner GIS.
-Founded and operated by Johnny Taylor, GIS will help Nipton become America’s first ‘zero output’ town.
-The output of the American GreenCrete process is capable of producing myriad applications ranging from affordable housing to building products which are able to withstand extreme temperatures and pressure.
-“With the issuance of a US Patent in May of last year, we are now ready and able to provide the world with our paradigm-changing process of turning landfill garbage into incredible, strong precast building materials while simultaneously producing additional power for the Town of Nipton.”
+Founded and operated by Johnny Taylor, GIS will help Nipton, California become America’s first ‘zero solid-waste output’ town.
+The solid-waste used in the American GreenCrete process is capable of producing myriad applications ranging from affordable housing to building products which are able to withstand extreme temperatures and pressure.
+“With the issuance of a Patent by the States Patent and Trademark Office (USPTO), we are now ready and able to provide the world with our paradigm-changing process of turning landfill garbage into incredibly strong precast building materials while simultaneously producing additional power for the Town of Nipton”, says Taylor.

 THANK YOU AS TOGETHER WE CREATE THE EMERALDPLANET!